berkerol/sprinter-turtle/README.md

       * They can be spawned in any lane in any direction.
       * They are opaque and have random colors.
     * They block the movements of the turtle.
 (If turtle touches them, it dies.)
-    * They can explode by meteors and rockets and creates explosions.
+    * They can explode because of meteors, rockets, mouse clicks and creates explosions.

 ## Controls